- Define and describe sense of self for children and youth.

 Next, this video focuses on how school-age staff members can promote a positive sense of self in their programs.
 As you watch, reflect on the way you help incorporate children’s family and cultural lives in your program.

-- Modeling healthy behaviors that support a healthy self-image and self-esteem
+- Model behaviors that support a healthy self-image and self-esteem

 Completing this Course